AIO1/PrimeNGTableReusableComponent/README.md

 ### 2.3 Frontend (Angular project that uses PrimeNG components)
+**NOTE:** You can use other Angular and primeNG versions with its corresponding updates in the package.json and the solution should still work with no issues.

 This section assumes that you have completed the two previous sections to setup your database and API.

 Before proceding, please, make sure that you have installed Node.js (trough and .msi package or .exe or using NVM), since this will be needed to execute the frontend application from your PC.